 As Gretchen, Martin, and I left Futa Pass and boarded the bus to head to Impruneta, near Florence, I felt immense gratitude that I had seen this site.
 Gretchen was right.
 We must always view the men buried here as human beings.
 In that spirit, the Wronka family subsequently established contact with Stefan Johann.
 Stefan’s grandfather, Heinrich Johann, was a 42-year old German soldier killed by Italian partisans near Bologna on the exact same day as Loren’s death.
 Although Heinrich Johann’s name is among the 30,683 at Futa Pass, Stefan does not believe it is the correct place of burial.
 Hans and Gretchen are doing what they can to aid Stefan in locating the true location of Heinrich’s remains.
 Even the worst of wars need not poison relations between the descendants of the slain.

 Gretchen’s exhortation does not mean, though, that we flinch from condemning the cause for which they, no matter how enthusiastically, fought and died.
 A major blow was struck in this region against fascism—German and Italian.
 Loren Hintz, a farm boy from Iowa, did his part.
-Loren and millions of other young men from the United States did what the most progressive elements in Italy and Germany had failed to execute in the early 1920 and early 1930s—defeat Mussolini and Hitler.
+Loren and millions of other young men from the United States did what the most progressive elements in Italy and Germany had failed to execute in the early 1920s and early 1930s—the task of defeating Mussolini and Hitler.
 I understood this far better after this amazing trip.
 And the loss of Martin Hintz--he died from cancer at the far too young age of 75 in September 2020--has driven home how crucial this history is to our present.
 Veterans Day, November 11, and November 14, the day I laid eyes on Futa Pass, will be bound together for me for the rest of my life.